ewels/clusterflow/README.md

 #### v0.3 devel
 * New Stuff
 	* Rewrote how the environment module loading works - now much more robust
+		* Uses `modulecmd` to prepare perl syntax commands
+		* Moved code into the `load_environment_modules` function in Helpers.pm
 	* Added environment module aliases
 		* This allows you to load specific environment module versions or use different names to those specified within CF modules
 		* eg. Replace `fastqc` with `FastQC/0.11.2`
+	* Awesome new HTML report e-mails
+		* Much more readable HTML report e-mails which look super-snazzy
 	* Cluster Flow now re-orders the log file so that output from different modules doesn't overlap
 		* Made each module prepend its stdout and sterr with a CF module flag
 		* Made the `cf_run_finished` module parse the above flag and print out module by module